 To avoid too many Nodes in a figure it is allowed to expose Properties inside a Node, similar to Attributes.
 Therefore, the text field used for exposing Attributes is extended.
 Under the last text line containing an Attribute a new text line containing the underlined text “Property” has to be added.
 If no Attribute is provided, the text has to start with this text line.
 After this text line, each new text line shall contain a Property, starting with the BrowseName of the Property followed by “=” and the value of the Value Attribute of the Property.
 Figure C.4 shows some examples exposing Properties inline.
 It is allowed to expose some Properties of a Node inline, and other Properties as Nodes.
 It is not allowed to show a Property inline as well as an additional Node.

 Figure C.4 – Example of exposing Properties inline

-Adding additional information to a figure using the graphical representation, for example callouts, is permitted.
+It is allowed to add additional information to a figure using the graphical representation, for example callouts.